 NOTE: The use of S3 incurs a cost.
 You are solely responsible for managing the use of that system and any costs incurred.

 Copy the files in this repo or just “git clone” them to the machine that needs backing up.
-The following will clone the current script into a new folder.

 Rename and change the config file to suit your own needs.
 Run the script manually to make sure your config is working as expected.